Learning commons: Learning commons, student services, and the institution

 New or renovated library space is now commonly repurposed to bring students together to work, study, and socialize.
-The learning commons typically offer comfortable furniture for both individual and group study, modular furnishings that allow users to customize the environment to suit their needs, access to wireless networks and electrical outlets, multimedia labs and support, and often a cafe accompanied by relaxed food and drink restrictions.
-The Learning Commons seeks to expand and integrate the real and virtual choices learners have to share their experiences.
-Safe, inclusive and welcoming environments throughout a school are imperative to meet the diverse abilities and learning styles of individuals, teams and groups.
-Virtual learning spaces increase this potential.
+Learning commons typically offer comfortable furniture for both individual and group study, modular furnishings that allow users to customize the environment to suit their needs; access to wireless networks and electrical outlets, multimedia labs and support; and often a café accompanied by relaxed food and drink restrictions.
+Such an environment helps promote learning commons as places to expand and integrate learners' choices to share their experiences.
+Virtual learning spaces increase this potential still more.